git-town/git-town/documentation/development/testing.md

 To circumvent this problem, Git Town allows to mock the Git remote by setting the Git configuration value `git-town.testing.remote-url` to the respective value.
+To keep this behavior clean and secure, this also requires an environment variable `GIT_TOWN_ENV` to be set to `test`.